Particle Systems arising from an anti-ferromagnetic Ising model

 and

 \end{thma} In this limit, there is a phase transition at $u=1/2$.
-As there are no creations (or annihilations), then particles form non-intersecting lattice paths for $u>1/2$.
-The above behavior is {\it only} exhibited under $\mu_0$.
+As there are no creations (or annihilations), the particles form non-intersecting lattice paths for $u>1/2$.

-We can now consider the phase behavior for $u<u_c$ chosen independently of $x$ which leads to choosing a natural re-scaling for the scaling window of the particle model: \begin{thma} For $u<u_c$ chosen independently of $x$, the scaling window $(x,x)$ of the particle model is a Poisson Point process with intensity $u^2 \left(1/\sqrt{1-4u^2}-1 \right)$. \end{thma}
+We can now consider the phase behavior for $u<1/2$ chosen independently of $x$, i.e. $u$ is not a function of $x$.
+This leads to choosing a natural re-scaling for the scaling window of the particle model: \begin{thma} For $u<1/2$ chosen independently of $x$, the paths of the particle model form loops which contract to points in the scaling window $(x,x)$.
+In the scaling window $(x,x)$, these points are given by a Poisson Point process with intensity $(1-2u^2-\sqrt{1-4u^2})/2$. \end{thma}

-Under $\mu=\mu(u_i,x)$ with $x>0$, the locations of particles in the particle model along a horizontal line are distributed according to an i.i.d.
-Bernoulli with probability $x/(1+x)$.
-Each trajectory of a particle is independent of the trajectories of other particles and along each horizontal line, creations are i.i.d.
+Under $\mu^{u_i,x}$ with $x>0$, we find that the locations of particles in the particle model along a horizontal line are distributed according to an i.i.d.
+Bernoulli distribution with probability $x/(1+x)$.
+Each trajectory of a particle is independent of the trajectories of the other particles and along each horizontal line, creations are i.i.d.
 Bernoulli with probability $c x^2$ (where $c$ is some constant).
 This leads to the noisy voter model interpretation of the particle model which is described below.

 The (non-noisy) voter model on $\Z$ with two colors is a time dependent probability measure with state space $\{R,B\}^{\mathbb{Z}}$.
 The update of each site is given by randomly choosing the color of a neighboring site (see \cite{Lig:85}).
 The noisy voter model of two colors with noise $p$ was introduced in \cite{gra95}.
 Each site chooses at random the color of a neighboring site with probability $1-p$ or flips its color with probability $p$. \cite{Fon:06} constructed the scaling window $(x,x^2)$ of the noisy voter model with noise $c x^2$ ($c$ is a constant) and called it the Continuum Noisy Voter Model (CNVM).
 This construction relies on using the Brownian Web (see \cite{Fon:04}) and the dual Brownian Web.
-The correspondence for the particle model at the special case when $u=u_i$ and the noisy voter model is as follows.
-The paths in the particle model are shown, in Section \ref{sec:uindpt}, to represent the boundaries between the two colors in the noisy voter model.
+The correspondence for the particle model at the special case when $u=u_i$ and the noisy voter model is as follows: the paths in the particle model are shown, in Section \ref{sec:uindpt}, to represent the boundaries between the two colors in the noisy voter model.
 It is not surprising that